o-o-o-o/Drawing-Machine-Firmware/README.md

 Drawing-Machine-Firmware
 ========================

-Code for the PIC184620 microcontroller
+Here is the source code for the PIC184620 microcontroller.
+The firmware is stable and reliable.
+Circuit schematics, PCB layout and user manual will eventually be posted alongside the source code